 Resuming students are aged 23 and older and comprise one‑quarter of our undergraduate students.
 Resuming students apply for admission as transfer students if they have taken college classes or as first-year students if they have not.
+For information on deadlines and the first-year and transfer admission process, please see the First Year and Transfer admission section of the catalog.

 Resuming students who experience difficulty in obtaining the required credentials outlined in the Applying for Admission section are encouraged to call the Office of Admissions to discuss possible alternatives.